 Albert Sidney Johnson, one of the seven children, married Elizabeth Lelia Collins in Hereford, Texas September 6, 1908.
 He had four children with this first marriage, Carmena born in 1909, Albert born in 1911, Dan born in 1921 and, Robert born in 1923.
 Albert and Elizabeth met in Clovis, New Mexico where he proposed to her at the Clovis train station.

 Albert Sidney Johnson's second marriage was to Marion Jane Wetherill August 7, 1946 in Bernallio, New Mexico.
-He had one child from this marriage, James Wetherill Johnson born Feburary 7, 1947.
+He had two children from this marriage, James Wetherill Johnson born Feburary 7, 1947 and William Richard John born August 4, 1948.
 Albert and Marion met in Albuquerque, New Mexico at St. Joseph's Hospital while Albert was visiting an insurance client.
 Marion was a nurse at the hospital.
 They were together almost 10 years before the marriage.
-The picture below was taken June 30, 1939 in Amarillo, Texas.
+The photobeside was taken June 30, 1939 in Amarillo, Texas.

 1880-1900 United States Census with brothers, James (Jim) Johnson and John A Johnson.